RossPatterson/CMS-370-BREXX/README.md

 9. Detach the tape drives: `DETACH 181-182`.
 10. Extract the `HELP` files: `VMARC UNPK BRXHELP VMARC A * * A (OLDDATE`.
 11. Move the `* HELPREXX` files to the `HELP` disk (typically `MAINT 19D`).
-12. Merge the `HELP HELPTASK` file into the HELP HELPTASK` file on the `HELP` disk.
+12. Merge the `REXX HELPTASK` file into the HELP HELPTASK` file on the `HELP` disk.
 13. Detach the tape drives: `DETACH 181-182`.
-14. Re-save the CMS saved systemt to update the shared Y-stat:
+14. Re-save the CMS saved system to update the shared Y-stat:
    1. `DEFINE STORAGE 16M`
    2. `IPL 190 CLEAR`
    3. `SAVESYS CMS`